-You can configure the problem to shuffle answers by editing XML in the The Advanced Editor.
+You can configure the problem to shuffle answers by editing XML in the advanced editor.

 For example, the following XML defines a multiple choice problem before shuffling is enabled.

 To add shuffling to this problem, add shuffle="true" to the <choicegroup> element.